inputlookup command to search the contents of a lookup table. The lookup table can be a CSV lookup or a KV store lookup.

 inputlookup searches by changing

-If you use Cloud, file a request with Cloud support to change the
+If you use Splunk Cloud Platform, file a Support ticket o change the

 strict argument to override the